JanetLau0310/CCIR-2020-Competition/README.md

 # CCIR 2020 Competition
+The question of the 26th China Conference on Information Retrieval in 2020<br>
 Sentiment Analysis of Chinese Netizen during the COVID-19 Pandemic<br>
-Also the question of the 26th China Conference on Information Retrieval in 2020<br>
 [For more detail](https://www.datafountain.cn/competitions/423)

 ### Introduction